monopoldesign/MUI_TrigSeq/README.md

-# MUI_CustomClass
+# MUI_TrigSeq

-A simple CustomClass under MUI
+A CustomClass for a Trigger-Sequencer under MUI